 My PhD research addresses an imperative problem for contemporary hospitals and other (semi-)public organizations:

-How to enhance and improve (different aspects of) hospital performance while operating in turbulent environments.
+How to enhance and improve (different aspects of) organizational performance while operating in turbulent environments.
 Particularly, I am looking into the process of co-evolutionary information systems alignment.
 I study this process in hospitals (applied to the alignment of Electronic Medical Records with goals, needs and strategies of hospitals and their stakeholders, both during implementations and in operation), in healthcare in a broader sense and in the public sector as a whole.
-I explicitly address the challenge of multiple stakeholder perspectives and differing, possibly even conflicting, goals and needs within the hospital.
-My research uses a complex adaptive systems view on organizations as a foundation.
+I explicitly address the challenge of multiple stakeholder perspectives and differing, possibly even conflicting, goals and needs within these organizations.
+My research uses a complex adaptive systems view on organizations as a theoretical foundation.

 Apart from doing research, I teach in the masters’ program Business Process Management and IT (BPMIT) at the Open University of the Netherlands, teaching Enterprise Architecture and guiding around 10 students in writing their masters’ thesis.
-Furthermore, I teach Digital Transformation as part of the M.Sc. program Health Sciences, I support in giving the course Enterprise Architecture and I guide around 10 students in writing their masters’ thesis.
+Furthermore, I teach Digital Transformation as part of the interdisciplinary M.Sc. program Health Sciences and I contribute to the development of existing and new courses in our BPMIT (MSc) and Information Science (BSc) programs.